grieve/webpack-glsl-loader/README.md

 `@import` statement and no special handling or error checking is provided.
 So, if you get syntax errors, please first check that shader works as one contiguous file before raising an issue.

+## TODO

++ Deduplicate imports, to precent code clobbering and conflicts at runtime
++ Make loader file extension agnostic, to allow for you odd people who use other extensions like `.vert` and `.frag`.